YouTransactor-SAS/mPOS-SDK-Android/README.md

-    ERROR, // Transaction has been failed : when one of the tasks or commands has been fail ERROR_DISCONNECT,//Transaction has been failed : when there is a disconnect during the transaction ERROR_WRONG_ACTIVATED_READER, // Transaction has been failed : when terminal return wrong value in the tag DF70 at startNFCTransaction
+    ERROR, // Transaction has been failed : when one of the tasks or commands has been fail ERROR_DISCONNECT,//Transaction has been failed : when there is a disconnect during the transaction ERROR_SHUTTING_DOWN,//Transaction has been failed : when command fails with SHUTTING_DOWN error during the transaction ERROR_WRONG_ACTIVATED_READER, // Transaction has been failed : when terminal return wrong value in the tag DF70 at startNFCTransaction
     ERROR_MISSING_REQUIRED_CRYPTOGRAM,// Transaction has been failed :when the value of the tag 9f27 is wrong ERROR_WRONG_CRYPTOGRAM_VALUE, // Transaction has been failed : when in the response of the transaction process command the tag 9F27 is missing